zenml-io/zenml-plugins/model_control_plane/README.md

 ```

 ### Training pipeline
-**Training pipeline** is doing training of a model object and stores datasets and model object itself as link inside newly created Model Version.
-We achieve this by setting pipeline into Model Context using `ModelConfig` with specified `name` and `create_new_model_version`, rest of the fields are optional for this task.
+The Training pipeline orchestrates the training of a model object, storing datasets and the model object itself as links within a newly created Model Version.
+This integration is achieved by configuring the pipeline within a Model Context using `ModelConfig`.
+The `name` and `create_new_model_version` fields are specified, while other fields remain optional for this task.
 ```python
 from zenml import pipeline
 from zenml.model import ModelConfig